Last Updated Aug 25 2025

 For companies managing a manufacturing supply chain, item management is the key to synchronizing order fulfillment with inventory production.
 By integrating BOM and COG record management, businesses can optimize their supply chain, reduce waste, and ensure that products are built efficiently.
 In a world where manufacturing efficiency directly impacts profitability, having a robust item management solution isn’t just an advantage—it’s a necessity.

-With Orfula, managing orders from all your different channels is easy and efficient.
+With Orfula, you can manage orders from different channels with ease and efficiency.

 Join our mailing list to be first in line for product updates, expert tips, and industry leading information.